swedenconnect/technical-framework/ELN-0614 - Principal Selection in SAML Authn Requests.md

 <a name="data-elements"></a>
 ## 2. Data elements

-This specification defines the element `<PrincipalSelection>` to be included in the <Extensions> element of an AuhtnRequest.
+This specification defines the element `<PrincipalSelection>` to be included in the `<Extensions>` element of an `AuthnRequest`.

-This element MAY be used by an IdentityProvider to preselect the subject to authenticate.
+This element MAY be used by an Identity Provider to pre-select the subject to authenticate.

 <a name="principalselection"></a>
 ### 2.1.
 PrincipalSelection

-The Subject Preselect  Criteria is provided in a `<PrincipalSelection>` element.
+The Principal Selection Criteria is provided in a `<PrincipalSelection>` element.
 The element has the following elements and attributes:

-`<MatchValue>` \[zero or more\]
+`<MatchValue>` \[Zero or more\]
-> This element holds values that MAY be used by the IdP to match against a principal to be authenticated.
+> This element holds values that MAY be used by the Identity Provider to match against a principal to be authenticated.

 `<OtherCriteria>` \[Optional\]